ManuelePasini/slides-markdown/slides/3rd_year_slides.md

 ## Prescriptive watering: Data-driven optimization of water consumption in kiwifruit orchards

-## STGraph: A Multistore for Spatio-Temporal Property Graphs and Time-Series Data .
-Under review @ VLDB 2027
+## STGraph: A Multistore for Temporal Property Graphs and Time-Series

 :::: {.columns}
 ::: {.column width="60%"}